-Subthreshold is safe Retina14.
-Equally effective Eye15 Eye10.
-Subthreshold PRP laser is unllikely to cause macular oedema or severe epiretinal embrane formation.
+Subthreshold is safe Retina14 Eye15 Eye10.
+Subthreshold PRP laser is unlikely to cause macular oedema or severe epiretinal membrane formation.
 Heavier burns (greyish white), which are needed for more aggressive proliferation, cause macular oedema in 20% of eyes.

 For good results, as far as possible these issues have to be addressed.

-- patients whose professionals are ill themselves, with locums filling
+- Patients whose professionals are ill themselves, with leukemias filling in.

-- patients moving from one practice to another (who are not really
+- Patients moving from one practice to another (who are not really bothered).

 - patients with very poor education